web-dom/webcomponent/README.md

 ```
 `webcomponent` offers helper functions for managing callbacks from the web browser into web assembly.
 It has two functions you'll see:

-* add_callback(handle,fn) - which associates a callback handle with a clojure in rust and stores it in a global table so it can execute later
+* add_callback(handle,fn) - which associates a callback handle with a closure in rust and stores it in a global table so it can execute later
 * route_callback(handle,event) - which finds a stored calleback, and executes it with an incoming event

 Putting it all together: